 The large, softbound teacher’s guide (with lay-flat binding) features daily lesson plans with specific instructions for work to be done together with students as well as for independent work for each of the three levels.
 I really appreciate an extra feature found in each student book called “emergency options.”
 On days when there is no time for the “together” activities, you can turn to emergency options that will fill in with independent-work assignments.

 Overall, I really like the flexibility of this sort of reading program that allows parents and children to select their own reading material.
 The drawback to this approach is that children might be reading books with which parents are unfamiliar.
 Unless parents have time to also read the books, they might have trouble determining whether or not their children are identifying characters, actions, motives, plot, etc. correctly.
 Children might narrate to a parent about what they are reading, but a parent’s ability to ask probing questions is limited.
 The teacher’s guide does direct students in the first two levels to read some portions of their books aloud to parents, which helps somewhat to overcome this potential problem.
 Another possible strategy is for parents to provide a list of books as options—books with which parents are already familiar.
 In response to my concern, Carrie Austin told me that “having the parent skim the chapter as the child answers the questions provides accountability and helps give the parent a good idea of whether the child’s answers to the questions are going in the right direction.”

-Suggested questions range from simple comprehension through higher-level thinking skills.
+Suggested questions range from simple comprehension to higher-level thinking skills.
 Thus, children learn to read more thoughtfully and analytically as they work through the “lessons.”